hoangduytranuk/blender_manual/blender_docs/manual/editors/uv/generated_uvs.rst

    :class: refbox

    :Mode:      Object Mode and Edit Mode
-   :Menu:      :menuselection:`Object --> Transform`
+   :Menu:      :menuselection:`Object --> Transform --> Scale/Move Texture Space`
-   :Hotkey:    :kbd:`Shift-T`, :kbd:`Shift-Alt-T`

 To modify the texture space from the 3D View, enable :ref:`Edit Texture Space <modeling_transform_edit-texture-space>` while :doc:`transforming </scene_layout/object/editing/transform/basics>` an object.
-The texture space can also be transformed with the two shortcuts: :kbd:`Shift-T` (move) and :kbd:`Shift-Alt-T` (scale).
-In essence, these shortcuts just enable the *Edit Texture Space* option while transforming.

 Accessing
 =========

-The automatically calculated UV map can be accessed by an object's material through the *Generated* output of the :doc:`/render/shaders/nodes/types/input/texture_coordinate`.
+The automatically calculated UV map can be accessed by an object's material through the *Generated* output of the :doc:`/render/shader_nodes/input/texture_coordinate`.
 This output can then be used to map any texture onto an object.

 .. tip::

-   Generated texture spaces do not have rotation support, to overcome this, a :doc:`/render/shaders/nodes/types/vector/mapping` can be used to rotate the UV map.
+   Generated texture spaces do not have rotation support, to overcome this, a :doc:`/render/shader_nodes/vector/mapping` can be used to rotate the UV map.